IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-testing.rst

    :start-after: START noLockedFunds v5
    :end-before: END noLockedFunds v5

-With the addition of the :hsobj:`Plutus.Contract.Test.ContractModel.monitor` line, QuickCheck tells us what proportion of our tests actually leave funds to recover:
+With the addition of the :hsobj:`Plutus.Contract.Test.ContractModel.Interface.monitor` line, QuickCheck tells us what proportion of our tests actually leave funds to recover:

 .. code-block:: text